mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 After all other options have been used, if injury remains, it’s all about rest and possibly some help from a trained medical professional (or just your team medic).
 Rest is simply defined as not engaging in any strenuous physical or mental activity—essentially, anything that involves a dice roll would break your rest.
 Medical attention offers a bonus to the recovery roll.
 If any person trained in Biotech is watching over the character for at least half of their rest period, the wounded individual gains a +2 Effect to the healing tests defined below.

 To heal Physical Damage, roll `Body + Body (1)` once per day.
-Each Effect heals 4 points of Physical Damage after that day of rest.
+Each Effect heals 3 points ofPhysical Damage after that day of rest.

 To heal Stun Damage, roll `Body + Willpower (1)` once per hour.
-Each hit heals 4 points of Stun Damage after that hour of rest.
-A full 8 hour (Long Reat) rest will recover all lost Stun Health.
+Each hit heals 3 points ofStun Damage after that hour of rest.
+A full 8 hour (Long Rest) rest will recover all lost Stun Health.

 #### Overflow & Dying